K-D-Gallagher/eye-patterning/README.md

 ## Detect cells - watershed transform & bwlabel

 After transforming our images into a space where 0s represent background pixels or cell interior and 1s represent cell edges, we next need to use this information to detect the location of cells.
-To do this, we are going to use a watershed transform ( https://en.wikipedia.org/wiki/Watershed_(image_processing) , https://www.mathworks.com/help/images/ref/watershed.html ) to define objects within the pixel classified images and clean up noise from the pixel classification, followed by a function called bwlabel that will assign identities to binary objects defined using a chosen 2D connectivity.
+To do this, we are going to use a [watershed transform](https://en.wikipedia.org/wiki/Watershed_(image_processing)).
+Objects that are preserved over the watershed transform will be defined as cells - this will result in 1 pixel wide boundaries separating all detected cells and will help clean up noise from pixel classification.
+We will then use a matlab function called bwlabel that will assign indices to all binary objects (i.e. our cells).
 This is a very standard workflow for segmentation and object detection in matlab.

 ![watershed_example](github_media/watershed_transform.png) https://commons.wikimedia.org/wiki/File:Watershed_transform_-_rain_interpretation.svg